aws-neuron/aws-neuron-sdk/dlami/index.rst

       - Neuron Libraries supported
       - Virtual Environment

-    * - Deep Learning AMI Neuron PyTorch 2.1 (Ubuntu 22.04)
-      - torch-neuronx, neuronx-distributed
-      - /opt/aws_neuron_venv_pytorch

-    * - Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 22.04)
-      - torch-neuronx, neuronx-distributed
-      - /opt/aws_neuron_venv_pytorch

-    * - Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 22.04)
+    * - Deep Learning AMI Neuron TensorFlow 2.10 (Ubuntu 22.04)
-      - torch-neuron
-      - /opt/aws_neuron_venv_pytorch_inf1

-    * - Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04)
-      - torch-neuronx, neuronx-distributed
-      - /opt/aws_neuron_venv_pytorch

-    * - Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04)
-      - torch-neuron
+      - tensorflow-neuronx
-      - /opt/aws_neuron_venv_pytorch_inf1
+      - /opt/aws_neuronx_venv_tensorflow_2_10

     * - Deep Learning AMI Neuron TensorFlow 2.10 (Ubuntu 20.04)
       - tensorflow-neuronx
+      - /opt/aws_neuron_venv_tensorflow_2_10

+    * - Deep Learning AMI Neuron TensorFlow 2.10 (Ubuntu 22.04)
+      - tensorflow-neuron (Inf1)
-      - /opt/aws_neuron_venv_tensorflow
+      - /opt/aws_neuron_venv_tensorflow_2_10_inf1

 You can easily get started with the single framework DLAMI through AWS console by following one of the corresponding setup guides .
 If you are looking to use the Neuron DLAMI in your cloud automation flows , Neuron also supports :ref:`SSM parameters <ssm-parameter-neuron-dlami>` to easily retrieve the latest DLAMI id.

 Neuron Base DLAMI
 -----------------